 For those who like to collect Frequent Flyer miles, book a QantasLink flight from Brisbane to Longreach and collect a hire car to travel the remaining one–hour drive to Winton, or touchdown five kilometres from town with Regional Express via Townsville.

-Board the Spirit of the Outback to let Queensland Rail be your designated driver and take in the changing scenery as you ride the rails to Longreach before transferring by bus to the dinosaur capital.
+Board the Spirit of the Outback to let Queensland Rail be your designated driver and take in the changing scenery as you ride the rails to Longreach before transferring by bus to the Australia’s Dinosaur Capital.

 You’ll want to pack the UNO or ensure the devices are fully loaded to keep the family entertained during the 26-hour journey.

-If you prefer to hit the tarmac, jump on a Bus Queensland coach service for a fuss-free 22–hour ride from Brisbane to Winton, or pack the troops in the car or caravan.
+If you prefer to hit the tarmac, jump on a Greyhound coach service for a fuss-free 21–hour ride from Brisbane to Winton, or pack the troops in the car or caravan.

 There’s more than one road to Winton, so get in the know with which drive routes to take here.

-For a no-fuss grab and go option, food vendors will be set up in the Entertainment Area, serving up everything from fish and chips, schnitzels and pizzas to soft-serve ice cream and Hawaiian shaved ice.
+For a no-fuss grab and go option, food vendors will be set up in the entertainment precincts, serving up everything from wood-fired pizza, fish and chips, and schnitzels to soft-serve ice cream.

 If your style is to travel light (read: just yourself and your personal possessions), book a spot at Tent City for a safari-style camping experience complete with elevated camp bed, quality linen and outdoor entertaining space.
 Turn up, unpack and settle in – you’re #sorted.